-Recently a basset hound puppy in Colorado was found to have eaten more than two dozen nails, along with her rabies tag and some pieces of vinyl.
-Why does this dog eat metal objects?
-Is there anything a basset hound won’t eat?
+Recently a basset hound puppy in Colorado was found to have eaten more than 2 dozen nails, along with her rabies tag and some pieces of vinyl.

 I had a similar experience with my own basset hound several years ago.
-Hobbs would eat anything he could get his teeth on… rocks, sticks, wood.
-You name it, he had it in his mouth and was chewing on it.
+Hobbs would eat anything he could get his teeth on:

-The basset hound puppy in Colorado was lucky; the vet removed the rusty nails and other metal (after doing a few X-rays to confirm their presence).
+The basset hound puppy in Colorado was lucky.
+The veterinarian removed the rusty nails and other metal (after doing a few X-rays to confirm their presence).

-In 2009 another basset hound, this time in Florida, consumed at least 130 nails!
-The metal objects were removed from the dog’s stomach, and the hound survived with none of the objects puncturing an organ.
+In 2009 another basset hound, this time in Florida, consumed at least 130 nails.
+The metal objects were removed from the stomach, and the dog survived with none of the objects puncturing an organ.

-My own basset hound wasn’t so lucky.
-He gnawed on a huge hunk of wood that necessitated surgery to remove the object from his intestines; then the surgical site got infected and Hobbs had to be euthanized.
+My dog, Hobbs, wasn’t so lucky.
+He gnawed on a huge hunk of wood that necessitated surgery to remove the object from his intestines.
+Then the surgical site got infected and Hobbs had to be euthanized.
 I was devastated.

-As you can see, even though these stories of dogs swallowing weird objects are odd and might seem trivial; but they’re a big deal, a serious health concern.
+As you can see, even though these stories of dogs swallowing weird objects might seem trivial, it is a big deal — a serious health concern.

-But back to the question: Why do basset hounds eat anything they can?
-(Including poop if they can get to it, and non-food items like rocks and nails.)
-What causes this odd behavior?
-And even more important, can you train your dog to stop eating weird stuff?
+But back to the question: Why do some dogs eat anything they can?
+And more important, can you train your dog to stop eating weird stuff?

 It’s Called Pica, and There’s No Real Cure

-The term used to describe dogs that eat non-food items like rocks and metal or wood is pica.
+The term used to describe dogs who eat non-food items like rocks and metal or wood is pica.

 Of course, bassets aren’t the only dogs affected by this.
 Pica is not an abnormality of the digestive system — it’s actually a psychological abnormality.
 So it’s not caused by a shortage of vitamins or nutrients in the diet.
-It’s a habit, more akin to a canine obsessive-compulsive disorder.
+It’s a habit, more akin to an obsessive-compulsive disorder.

-How to cure pica in dogs?
+How to cure pica?
 There’s no real cure, unfortunately.
 But you can try these things:

-- Provide plenty of suitable chew toys (KONG dog toys are perfect).
+- Provide plenty of suitable chew toys (KONGs are perfect).

-- In serious cases, a dog muzzle may be necessary.
-Do not use a muzzle if your dog is by itself.
+- In serious cases, a muzzle may be necessary.
+Do not use a muzzle if your dog is by himself.

-- Speak with your veterinarian for more ways to control this strange behavior.
+- Speak with your vet for more ways to control pica.